Tamil Nadu-Kerala dam row

-Protests, calling for Prime Minister Manmohan Singh to intervene, erupted across Kerala demanding construction of a new dam to replace the Mullaperiyar dam.
+Protests, calling for Prime Minister Manmohan Singh to intervene, erupted across Kerala demanding construction of a new dam to replace Mullaperiyar Dam.
 These new protests were triggered by recent low-intensity earthquakes that prompted scientists to say the dam could not withstand more intensive tremors.
-The public and scientific consensus over the seismic vulnerability of the Mullaperiyar dam in Kerala, and Tamil Nadu's resistance in accepting the vulnerability of the Dam has strained the inter-state relationship since the 2000s.
+The public and scientific consensus over the seismic vulnerability of the Mullaperiyar Dam in Kerala, and Tamil Nadu's resistance in accepting the vulnerability of the dam has strained the inter-state relationship since the 2000s.

 This was followed by the chief minister of Kerala's meeting with Prime Minister Manmohan Singh to try to resolve the damaging row with neighbouring Tamil Nadu.
 As the row intensified, police in Kerala banned gatherings of more than five people at the dam near the Tamil Nadu border.
 The move was followed by clashes between people from the two states near the town of Kumali.
-In the country's capital, Members of Parliament from Kerala and Tamil Nadu clashed in India's upper house of parliament over the Issue.
+In the country's capital, Members of Parliament from Kerala and Tamil Nadu clashed in India's upper house of parliament over the issue.
 However, the issue is at large in multiple dimensions like water shortage, right to protection, etc.

-Thousands of people of Kerala have formed a 208 km human wall in the following day to demand a replacement to the dam although Tamil Nadu insists it is safe and that water levels can be raised.
+Thousands of people of Kerala formed a 208 km human wall in the following day to demand a replacement to the dam although Tamil Nadu insists it is safe and that water levels can be raised.
 The protest was led by the opposition Left Democratic Front (LDF) in which politicians, social activists and families along the way took part.
 The central government has invited senior officials from both states to discuss the issue later in December 2011.

 In May 2014, Supreme Court of India ruled that the water level in the dam can be increased from 136 ft to 142 ft.
 It also struck down Kerala Irrigation Water Conservation Act and constituted a permanent Supervisory Committee to oversee all the issues concerning Mullaperiyar dam.